galaxy-genome-annotation/python-chado/docs/commands/phylogeny.rst

                              (default: "null")  [default: null]
       --xref_accession TEXT  The accession to use for dbxrefs for the trees (assumed same as name unless otherwise specified)
-      --match_on_name        Match polypeptide features usnig their name instead of their uniquename
+      --match_on_name        Match polypeptide features using their name instead of their uniquename
       --prefix TEXT          Comma-separated list of prefix to be removed from identifiers (e.g species prefixes when using loading